OfficeDev/Property-Inspection-Code-Sample/README.md

 **iOS App Installation**

 Now you are ready to install the iOS Apps.
-This section provides details about your installation options.

-The easiest way to install the iOS apps to your iPad is to download the .ipa files to your computer and install them on your iPad.  iFunBox is a tool capable of deploying iOS Apps to a non-rooted iPad.

-Optionally, you can clone the GitHub repository and load the iOS App Workspaces in XCode then run them in the iOS Simulator or deploy them to an iPad.
-This option requires a Mac and XCode.
-If you choose this option please see the installation notes in the [XCode](#xcode) section which describe how to register the CocoaPods with the iOS projects.
-The CocoaPods must be installed to enable the iOS Apps project workspaces to build and run.

-**Note:** A Mac and XCode is required if you wish to debug the iOS code.
+In the iOSInspectionApp and iOSRepairApp folder you will find runnable sample code for iOS Apps which the O365 APIs.

+First, on a Mac machine, clone the GitHub repository.

+The samples utilize Cocoapods to configure both the Office365 SDKs and ADAL.
+To use Cocoapods to add the SDKs to the workspaces perform these steps for both the Inspection and Repair iOS Apps.

+1. Open Terminal.
+2. Navigate to inside the project's folder.
+3. Run `pod install`.
+4. Run `open iOSInspectionApp.xcworkspace` or `open iOSRepairApp.xcworkspace` to open the workspace with all projects and dependencies loaded appropriately.

+> For more info on Cocoapods setup see the Office 365 SDK for iOS [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup) and [their site](http://cocoapods.org).

 **iOS App Configuration**
 After the iOS Apps are deployed, you need to configure them to work with an O365 / Azure Tenancy and the Azure Active Directory Applications you created.